Puerto Rico: Cuisine

-Puerto Rican cuisine has its roots in the cooking traditions and practices of Europe (Spain), Africa and the Native Taínos.
+Puerto Rican cuisine has its roots in the cooking traditions and practices of Europe (Spain), Africa and Taíno.
 Basic ingredients include grains and legumes, herbs and spices, starchy tropical tubers, vegetables, meat and poultry, seafood and shellfish, and fruits.
 Main dishes include mofongo, arroz con gandules, pasteles, and pig roast (or lechón).
 Beverages include maví and piña colada.
 Desserts include flan, arroz con dulce (sweet rice pudding), piraguas, brazo gitanos, tembleque, polvorones, and dulce de leche.

 Sports

 Baseball was one of the first sports to gain widespread popularity in Puerto Rico.
 The Puerto Rico Baseball League serves as the only active professional league, operating as a winter league.
 No Major League Baseball franchise or affiliate plays in Puerto Rico; however, San Juan hosted the Montreal Expos for several series in 2003 and 2004 before they moved to Washington, D.C. and became the Washington Nationals.

 The Puerto Rico national baseball team has participated in the World Cup of Baseball winning one gold (1951), four silver and four bronze medals, the Caribbean Series (winning fourteen times) and the World Baseball Classic.
 In March 2006, San Juan's Hiram Bithorn Stadium hosted the opening round as well as the second round of the newly formed World Baseball Classic.
 Puerto Rican baseball players include Hall of Famers Roberto Clemente, Orlando Cepeda and Roberto Alomar, enshrined in 1973, 1999, and 2011 respectively.

-Boxing, basketball, and volleyball are considered popular sports as well.
+Boxing, basketball, and volleyball are popular sports as well.
 Wilfredo Gómez and McWilliams Arroyo have won their respective divisions at the World Amateur Boxing Championships.
 Other medalists include José Pedraza, who holds a silver medal, and three boxers who finished in third place, José Luis Vellón, Nelson Dieppa and McJoe Arroyo.
 In the professional circuit, Puerto Rico has the third-most boxing world champions and it is the global leader in champions per capita.
 These include Miguel Cotto, Félix Trinidad, Wilfred Benítez and Gómez among others.

 The Puerto Rico national basketball team joined the International Basketball Federation in 1957.
 Since then, it has won more than 30 medals in international competitions, including gold in three FIBA Americas Championships and the 1994 Goodwill Games August 8, 2004, became a landmark date for the team when it became the first team to defeat the United States in an Olympic tournament since the integration of National Basketball Association players.
 Winning the inaugural game with scores of 92–73 as part of the 2004 Summer Olympics organized in Athens, Greece.
 Baloncesto Superior Nacional acts as the top-level professional basketball league in Puerto Rico and has experienced success since its beginning in 1930.

-Puerto Rico is also a member of FIFA and CONCACAF.
+Puerto Rico is a member of FIFA and CONCACAF.
 In 2008, the archipelago's first unified league, the Puerto Rico Soccer League, was established.